chaoscarnival/bootcamps/day1-kafkaChaos/README.md

 ## UseCase & Hypothesis

 The demo involves using Litmus to inject chaos on a Kafka statefulset to hypothesize & arrive upon the correct value for a deployment attribute (message timeout on kafka consumer) for a given cluster environment (3 kafka brokers using default/standard storage class), at the same time observing & validating some critical kafka metrics.
-More details on what the scenario entails is provided below:
+More details on what the scenario entails are provided below:

 - The experiment begins by generating load on the Kafka cluster via a test producer/consumer pair, the consumer being configured with a _desired_ message timeout.
 The message stream in itself is very simple and just prints a timestamped string.
 It consists of a single topic with just a single partition, replicated across the 3 brokers.

   ![image](https://user-images.githubusercontent.com/21166217/109115336-efe30680-7764-11eb-90c3-016890e923f7.png)

 - The partition leader amongst the kafka brokers is identified (via kafka client) and killed, triggering a failover resulting in a new partition leader.
 It is possible that the broker pod that is targeted for failure happens to be the "Controller Broker" (also called "Active Controller") that facilitates the failovers for partition leaders and speaks to zookeeper et al. In such a case, a new active controller is elected.
 All of which can contribute to data transfer being stalled for a while.
-The timne taken for this may depend upon the infrastructure.
+The time taken for this may depend upon the infrastructure.

   ![image](https://user-images.githubusercontent.com/21166217/109115795-9202ee80-7765-11eb-9f2d-67fbeafdc16f.png)